 - Seanchaidh na Coille / Memory-Keeper of the Forest: Anthology of Scottish-Gaelic Literature of Canada (2015), the first anthology of Scottish Gaelic literature composed by the many Highland immigrants in Canada and analysis of what it tells us about their experiences.

-- (with Prof Wilson McLeod) An Ubhal as Àirde / The Highest Apple (2019), the first comprehensive anthology of Scottish Gaelic literature.
+- (with Prof Wilson McLeod) An Ubhal as Àirde / The Highest Apple (2019), the first comprehensive anthology of Scottish Gaelic literature, and winner of the Best Non-fiction Book of 2020 (Donald Meek Prize) from the Gaelic Books Council.

 “I consider that he stands in and helps to amplify the tradition he has absorbed from native Gaels.
 His books, beginning with his Handbook of the Scottish Gaelic World, moving through major works like Warriors of the Word and into his more recent work on Gaels in North America, have positioned him as a major scholar of our times.
 As an American, he has often brought an outside eye that sheds new light in certain areas – ontology and ecology in particular – where this was needed to let the tradition move and breathe more fully as a living rather than a fossilised tradition.”– Prof Alastair McIntosh, University of Glasgow